History of Egypt

-Egypt remained entirely Ottoman until 1805, except during French occupation from 1798 to 1801.
-Starting in 1867, Egypt became a nominally autonomous tributary state called the Khedivate of Egypt.
-However, Khedivate Egypt fell under British control in 1882 following the Anglo-Egyptian War.
-After the end of World War I and following the Egyptian revolution of 1919, the Kingdom of Egypt was established.
-While a de jure independent state, the United Kingdom retained control over foreign affairs, defense, and other matters.
-British occupation lasted until 1954, with the Anglo-Egyptian agreement of 1954.

-The modern Republic of Egypt was founded in 1953, and with the complete withdrawal of British forces from the Suez Canal in 1956, President Gamal Abdel Nasser (president from 1956 to 1970) introduced many reforms and created the short-lived United Arab Republic (with Syria).
-His terms also saw the Six-Day War and the creation of the international Non-Aligned Movement.
-His successor, Anwar Sadat (president from 1970 to 1981) changed Egypt's trajectory, departing from many of the political, and economic tenets of Nasserism, re-instituting a multi-party system and launching the Infitah economic policy.
-He led Egypt in the Yom Kippur War of 1973 to regain Egypt's Sinai Peninsula, which Israel had occupied since the Six-Day War of 1967.
-This later led to the Egypt–Israel peace treaty.

-Recent Egyptian history has been dominated by events following nearly thirty years of rule by the former president Hosni Mubarak.
-The Egyptian revolution of 2011 deposed Mubarak and resulted in the first democratically elected president in Egyptian history, Mohamed Morsi.
-Unrest after the 2011 revolution and related disputes led to the 2013 Egyptian coup d'état, Morsi's imprisonment and the election of Abdel Fattah al-Sisi as president in 2014.
+Egypt, one of the world's oldest civilizations, was unified around 3150 BC by King Narmer.
+It later came under Persian, Greek, Roman, and Islamic rule before joining the Ottoman Empire in 1517.
+Controlled by Britain in the late 19th century, it became a republic in 1953.
+After several political transitions, Abdel Fattah el-Sisi currently leads the country.

 Predynastic Egypt (pre-3150 BC)

 There is evidence of petroglyphs along the Nile terraces and in desert oases.
 In the 10th millennium BC, a culture of hunter-gatherers and fishermen was replaced by a grain-grinding culture.
 Climate changes and/or overgrazing around 6000 BC began to desiccate the pastoral lands of Egypt, forming the Sahara.
 Early tribal peoples migrated to the Nile River, where they developed a settled agricultural economy and more centralized society.

-By about 6000 BC, a Neolithic culture rooted in the Nile Valley.
+By about 6000 BC, a Neolithic culture had taken root in the Nile Valley.
 During the Neolithic era, several predynastic cultures developed independently in Upper and Lower Egypt.
 The Badari culture and the successor Naqada series are generally regarded as precursors to dynastic Egypt.
-The earliest known Lower Egyptian site, Merimda, predates the Badarian by about seven hundred years.
+The earliest known Lower Egyptian site, Merimde, predates the Badarian by about seven hundred years.
 Contemporaneous Lower Egyptian communities coexisted with their southern counterparts for more than two thousand years, remaining culturally distinct, but maintaining frequent contact through trade.
 The earliest known evidence of Egyptian hieroglyphic inscriptions appeared during the predynastic period on Naqada III pottery vessels, dated to about 3200 BC.

+In Upper Egypt, the predynastic Badari culture was followed by the Naqada culture (Amratian), being closely related to the Lower Nubian; other northeast African populations, with some affinities with other coastal communities from the Maghreb, some tropical African groups, and possibly inhabitants of the Middle East.
+Upper Egypt is considered to have formed the pre-dominant basis for the cultural development of Pharaonic Egypt and the Proto-dynastic kings emerged from the Naqada region.

+Historical scholarship has generally regarded the peopling of the Egyptian Nile Valley from archaeological and biological data, to be the result of interaction between coastal northern Africans, "neolithic" Saharans, Nilotic hunters, and riverine proto-Nubians with some influence and migration from the Levant (Hassan, 1988).

+As of 2025, the earliest full-genome analysis of an ancient Egyptian is that of Old Kingdom individual (NUE001) (2855–2570 BCE), with implications for the genetic makeup of Early Dynastic Egyptians in general: the study shows that the genetic profile of this individual was most closely represented by a two-source model, in which 77.6% ± 3.8% of the ancestry corresponded to genomes from the Middle Neolithic Moroccan site of Skhirat-Rouazi (SKH, dated to 4780–4230 BCE), itself consisting of predominantly Levant Neolithic ancestry (76.4 ± 4.0%) and minor Iberomaurusian ancestry (22.4 ± 3.8%), with the remaining (22.4% ± 3.8%) most closely related to known genomes from Neolithic Mesopotamia (dated to 9000-8000 BCE).